wp-plugins/wp-meetup/README.txt

 For more information, visit the plugin homepage at [Nuanced Media](http://nuancedmedia.com/wordpress-meetup-plugin/).

+About Nuanced Media:
+Nuanced Media specialized in Web Design, Marketing & Brand development.
+Nuanced takes pride in our hard work and dedication to drive more consumers towards client webpage.
+Through social media marketing, search engine optimization, and personalized web design the Nuanced Team ensures professional products.

 == Installation ==

 1. Upload `wp-meetup.zip` to the `/wp-content/plugins/` directory